WissingChen/OpenEmbodiedAgent/README.md

 | **Edu Robot** | Hiwonder Series | 🔴 Unsupported | Awaiting driver plugin development |
 | **General Environment** | Built-in Simulator | 🟢 Verified | Lightweight simulation based on disk mapping |

-> **Note**: OEA is designed with a plugin architecture.
+> **Note**: PhyAgentOS is designed with a plugin architecture.
 Any hardware that supports a Python control interface can be quickly integrated via `hal/drivers/`.

 ## 🤝 Contribute